Instructions: back to home page

 (b) False

-conductors must be electrically continuous from the point of attachment to
+electrode conductors must be electrically continuous from the point of

 (a) True